EzryStIago/training/docs/workshops/genomics_1.md

 ……………………………………………………….
 ```
 Here is another example of mapping with tophat. <br>
-The transcriptome index was built  by pointing to gtf file first (the gtf file is prepared earlier).
+The transcriptome index was built  by pointing to a gtf file first (the gtf file is prepared earlier).
 The following would be the command to generate the transcriptome index while running tophat alignment.<br>
 **NOTE:**  tophat2 command starting with `tophat2 -p 7` is a one line command, move the slider to the right to see the whole line.
 ```
    tophat2 -p 7 --library-type fr-unstranded  -o tophat_out/untreated_SRR1039508 –GTF /projects/oarc/Genomics_Workshop/Reference/hg20/Homo_sapiens.GRCh38.78.gtf --transcriptome-index /projects/oarc/Genomics_Workshop/Reference/hg20_transciptome/GRCh38.78 /projects/oarc/Genomics_Workshop/Reference/hg20/Homo_sapiens.GRCh38.dna.toplevel SRR1039508_1.fastq.pairedOut.fastq SRR1039508_2.fastq.pairedOut.fastq